alire-project/alire/doc/publishing.md

 The community index is supported through two kinds of branches:

-- `stable-x.x.x` branches are used by stable versions of `alr`.
+- `stable-x.x` branches are used by stable versions of `alr`.
-- `devel-x.x.x` branches are used to introduce breaking changes in the index format, during the development of `alr`.
+- `devel-x.x` branches are used to introduce breaking changes in the index format, during the development of `alr`.

 Your `alr` version knows which branch to use, so you do not need to manually